Optimizing Building Ventilation – Why and How?

 The reality of post-COVID-19 life is that building owners and property managers will need to address their buildings’ indoor air quality, especially if the system has not been recently inspected or if the staff have not been specifically trained in HVAC maintenance.

-ABBAE’s team of mechanical engineers and building experts have developed a diagnostic and corrective program designed to improve indoor air quality.
+ABB’s team of mechanical engineers and building experts have developed a diagnostic and corrective program designed to improve indoor air quality.
 First, we review the existing system conditions, design, control sequences, and existing equipment capabilities.
 Once our staff has completed our assessment, we can identify potential retrofit options for increased air quality, coordinate and oversee corrective measures.

 Questions – Ask an Expert

 Allana Buick & Bers’ Mechanical Engineers, Enclosure Consultants and Building Experts are here to answer your questions about ventilation, air circulation, and HVAC maintenance.
 Follow us on twitter or visit our website for answers to your questions and discussions with other hospitality personnel and building experts.